strblr/pegase/README.md

 **In Pegase, there are two types of failures**:

 - **Expectation failures**.
-These are emitted when a literal, a regexp or a token mismatched, or if a portion of the input matched where it should not have (cf. *negative predicates* (`!a`)).
-These are merged together if they are emitted *from the same input position*.
-For example:
+These are automatically emitted when a literal, a regexp or a token mismatched, or if a portion of the input matched where it should not have (cf. *negative predicates* (`!a`)).

   ```js
   const g = peg`'a' ('b' | 'c' | 'd' @token("the awesome letter d") | ![b-e] .)`;